wp-plugins/my-calendar/readme.txt

 * Prevent an invalid mc_id value from returning errors.
 * Prevent deprecation notice when getting text_direction
 * Default to not showing navigation options in print view.
+* Better loading of text domain.
+* Prevent mini calendar from switching to list format.
+* Change class construction to PHP 5 syntax
+* Close button is now a button rather than a link.
+* Fixed display of text diff for stylesheet comparisons

 Important Changes:
-* Removed references to #jd_calendar and generate custom IDs. [breaking change]
+* Removed references to #jd_calendar and generate custom IDs. [breaking change
+* Revision of settings page [reorganize settings into tabs]
+* Reorganized settings pages.

 Other:
 * Moved changelog for versions prior to 2.3.0 into changelog.txt

 Translations:
-* Updated Polish, Portuguese (Portugal), Dutch, Turkish, Slovak, Norwegian
+* Updated Polish, Portuguese (Portugal), Dutch, Turkish, Slovak, Norwegian, Hungarian, German

 = 2.3.32 =